Quantum Computing Applications for Flight Trajectory Optimization

 \subsubsection{The Gate speed performance vs. Classical Minima finding}

 We recognized that the performance of the algorithm is affected by the operational overhead, such as library imports.
 Additionally, the native Python minima function has an enhanced performance due to its low-level C language implementation.
 We were interested in seeing the theoretical limit of how well the Quantum Minima Finding algorithm could perform in ideal conditions.
-We counted the total number of gates it takes to run a Quantum Minima Finding algorithm and transpiled it into one or two-qubit set {$CNOT$, $SWAP$, $H$, $|+\rangle$ state preparation, $|0\rangle$ state preparation, $X$ measurement, $Z$ measurement, $X, Y, Z, S, T$}.
-We then multiplied the corresponding gate counts by the known gate execution times of 3 qubit modalities (Superconducting, Trapped Ion, and Neutral Atoms)\cite{suchara2013comparing}.
-Our investigation revealed that superconducting qubits have demonstrated significantly superior performance compared to other modalities.
+We counted the total number of gates it takes to run a Quantum Minima Finding algorithm and transpiled it into one or two-qubit set $CNOT$, $SWAP$, $H$, $|+\rangle$ state preparation, $|0\rangle$ state preparation, $X$ measurement, $Z$ measurement, $X, Y, Z, S, T$.
+We then multiplied the corresponding gate counts by the known gate execution times of 3 qubit modalities (Superconducting, Trapped Ion, and Neutral Atoms) \cite{suchara2013comparing}.
+This approach, however, needs to be taken as an upper bound, as in practice, oftentimes gates can operate in parallel, offering faster times then calcuated using our method.
+Our investigation revealed that superconducting qubits have demonstrated a stronger performance compared to other modalities.
 As a result, we opted to conduct a direct comparison of their theoretical performance with that of a custom naive minimum-finding function.